AkshatIsWired/SiliconGenesis_RTL2GDS/Week0/README.md

 ## 🖥️ System Configuration

 A robust environment is essential for smooth VLSI design workflows.
-Below is a comparison between the **recommended setup** and my **custom high-performance configuration**.
+Below is a comparison between the **recommended setup** and my **custom configuration**.

 ### 📋 Suggested Configuration
 > *Baseline specs as per program guidelines.*